melezhik/swat/README.md

     Hello World # this string should be in the response
     <head><title>Hello World</title></head> # and it should be proper html code

-### Perl one-liners code
+### Perl Expressions

-Everything started with `code:` would be treated by swat as perl code to execute.
+Everything started with `code:` marker would be treated by swat as perl code to execute.
 There are a _lot of possibilities_!
 Please follow [Test::More](https://metacpan.org/pod/search.cpan.org#perldoc-Test::More) documentation to get more info about useful function you may call here.

     code: skip('next test is skipped',1) # skip next check forever